munificent/craftinginterpreters/book/calls-and-functions.md

 ^code obj-type-function (1 before, 2 after)

-When you're done with a function object, you need to return its bits it borrowed back to the operating system:
+When we're done with a function object, we must return the bits it borrowed back to the operating system:

 ^code free-function (1 before, 1 after)